 Books authored by North China MarinesThe reasons for Marines being in China, details of their capture, imprisonment, and treatment at the hands of the Japanese are best explained in these books written by members of the North China Marines.
 The books described below are out of print but can sometimes be found in public and university libraries.
 They might be available for purchase at Bookfinder.com.
-I have copies of the first eleven books listed below.
-If you cannot find a copy contact me.

 barbedwire.jpg